jblomo/datamining290/slides/2014-02-13-MapReduce.markdown

   + Reading this week includes a video explaining MapReduce much more generally
   + This lecture will focus on it from a practical standpoint for homework
-  + MapReduce's main benefits are for running over many machines, fault tolerance
+  + MapReduce's main benefits are for running on many machines, with fault tolerance
   + But we'll just practice on one machine